Emerging Technologies

 "Ka pai te AI Whakaputanga i ngā reo?"

-With the majority of large language models (LLMs) trained on English text, if you are, say, a student in Odisha, India, using AI to analyze a research paper in your native Odia language, the likes of ChatGPT, Claude and Google Bard may let you down.
+With the majority of large language models (LLMs) trained on English text, if you are, say, a student in Odisha, India, using AI to analyze a research paper in your native Odia language, the likes of ChatGPT, Claude and Perplexity may let you down.

 Have you read?

 So what is going on here?
 There are over 7,000 languages spoken in the world, yet most AI chatbots are trained on around 100 of them.
-And English, despite being spoken by less than 20% of the world’s population, accounts for almost two-thirds of websites and is the main driver of LLMs, says the Center for Democracy & Technology (CDT).
+And English, despite being spoken by less than 20% of the world’s population, is used by almost half of websites (as the chart below shows) and is the main driver of LLMs, says the Center for Democracy & Technology (CDT).

 Generative AI and its language bias